digitranslab/jumpstart/docs/versioned_docs/version-2.3.0/data-sources/smtp.md

 # SMTP

-SMTP plugin can connect ToolJet applications to **SMTP servers** for sending emails.
+SMTP plugin can connect JumpStart applications to **SMTP servers** for sending emails.

 ## Connection